bschaatsbergen/proxying-your-way-into-gke/README.md

-# Proxying your way in GKE
+# Proxying your way into GKE

 Securely connect to a Google Kubernetes Engine (GKE) Cluster using Terraform, SSH, and Identity-Aware Proxy.